oooyiyangc/resume-website/content/post/apg/index.md

   - research ideas
 ---

 “What drives growth in a country” has been an enduring topic in development accounting.
-Two things are on the top of economists’ heads: for poor countries, K/Y is low and education is low.
-We will mostly focus on K/Y.
+Two things stand out in the minds of economists: for poor countries, K/Y is low and education is low.
+We will focus mainly on K/Y.

+## International Misallocation

-One strand of literature started with the Lucas Paradox.
-Lucas presented a paradox in [his 1990 paper](https://www.jstor.org/stable/2006549) that capital does not flow from rich to poor countries even though the estimated MPK seems much higher in poor countries.
-[Caselli and Feyrer (2007)](https://personal.lse.ac.uk/casellif/papers/mpk.pdf) made two adjustment to this calculation and their results suggest that capital prices and MPKs are actually not very different between rich and poor countries.
+One strand of the literature began with the Lucas paradox.
+In [his 1990 paper](https://www.jstor.org/stable/2006549), Lucas presented a paradox that capital does not flow from rich to poor countries even though the estimated MPK seems to be much higher in poor countries.
+[Caselli and Feyrer (2007)](https://personal.lse.ac.uk/casellif/papers/mpk.pdf) made two adjustments to this calculation, and their results suggest that capital prices and MPKs are actually not very different between rich and poor countries.

 ## Sectoral Misallocation and Agricultural Productivity Gap

 The other strand discusses the agricultural productivity gap (APG).
-The discussion centers on what plagues the urban-sector development in poor countries–i.e. a large proportion of population stays within the agricultural sector even if they could be more productive in the urban sector.
-This is true either when looking at national accounts data or using micro-level data as in [Gollin-Lagakos-Waugh (2014)](https://www.nber.org/papers/w19628).
+The discussion centers on what plagues the development of the urban sector in poor countries, that is, a large share of the population remains in the agricultural sector when they could be more productive in the urban sector.
+This is true either when looking at national accounts data or when using micro-level data, as in [Gollin-Lagakos-Waugh (2014)](https://www.nber.org/papers/w19628).

-{{< figure src="gollin-lagakos-waugh-2014-table-1.png" >}}
+{{< figure src="gollin-lagakos-waugh-2014-table-1.png" title=”Source: Gollin-Lagakos-Waugh (2014)”>}}

-In their estimates, the raw APG is 3.5 and APG after all adjustments is 2.2.
-This deviates it from 1 as we would expect in a frictionless setting–i.e. labor will go to whichever sector that offers higher return.
+In their estimates, the raw APG is 3.5 and the APG after all adjustments is 2.2.
+This deviates from 1, as we would expect in a frictionless setting - i.e., labor will go to whichever sector offers the higher return.

-Followup literature suggested that there are frictions involved with workers going from one sector to another.
-For example, education and skills[^1], social bonds[^2], etc. And more studies have focused on using quasi-experimental evidence.
-For example, [Nakamura-Sigurdsson-Steinsson (2021)](https://eml.berkeley.edu/~enakamura/papers/giftofmoving.pdf) paper shows that people induced to move from high income village due to volcanic eruption saw large increase in income, but they were previously not willing to do so since there is a “fixed” moving cost.
-(This is somewhat akin to the idea on price adjustment with a menu cost model in which people are not willing to adjust price until the costs of a suboptimal price overcome the fixed menu cost).
+Follow-up literature suggests that there are frictions associated with workers moving from one sector to another.
+For example, education and skills[^1], social ties[^2], etc. And more studies have focused on the use of quasi-experimental evidence.
+For example, [Nakamura-Sigurdsson-Steinsson (2021)](https://eml.berkeley.edu/~enakamura/papers/giftofmoving.pdf) shows that people who were induced to move from a high-income village by a volcanic eruption saw a large increase in income, but they were previously unwilling to do so because of "fixed" moving costs.
+(This is somewhat similar to the idea of price adjustment in a menu cost model, where firms are unwilling to adjust prices until the cost of a suboptimal price exceeds the fixed menu cost).

 [^1]: Young (2013) and Hamory-Kleemans-Li-Miguel (2021)
 [^2]: Munshi and Rosenzweig (2016)